-‘Golf by the Hour’: Good Logic? – Northeast Ohio Golf
+‘Golf by the Hour’: Solid Logic? – Northeast Ohio Golf

-A 36-hole golf course in Missuori, The Lodge of Four Seasons, has introduced ‘golf-by-the-hour’ pricing.
+A 36-hole golf course in Missouri, The Lodge of Four Seasons, has introduced ‘golf-by-the-hour’ pricing.

-Their new pricing plan allows players to pay for the amount of time spend playing the course rather than the traditional method of paying for a set number of holes.
+Their new pricing plan allows players to pay for the amount of time spent playing the course rather than the traditional method of paying for a set number of holes.
 The initial plan is $10 per hour plus taxes, only good on ‘off-peak’ times.

 The logic invoked by Director of Golf Matt Tausig on the plan is fine from this angle: